 Ted Rhodes (1913-1969), the nation’s first black professional golfer, was born in Nashville.
 He attended the city’s public schools and learned the game of golf in his teenage years while working as a caddie at the Belle Meade Country Club, where African-Americans were not allowed to play golf or even belong as a member.
 Ted practiced the game with other caddies and developed his swing by hitting shag balls at Sunset Park, as well as practicing in East Nashville’s Douglas Park and North Nashville’s Watkins Park.
 He became recognized as the first African-American professional golfer when he was invited to play in the U. S. Open at the Riviera Country Club in Los Angeles in 1948.
 That same year, Rhodes and fellow golfer Bill Spiller initiated litigation against the PGA seeking removal of the association’s “Caucasian only” clause (it was rescinded in November, 1961, the last major sport to desegregate its ranks).
 Rhodes won over 150 United Golfers Association tournaments, as well as collecting crowns in the Negro National Open in 1957 and the Gotham Open and Progressive GC Championship the following year.
 Rhodes was inducted into the Tennessee Golf Hall of Fame in 1998 and was granted posthumous membership in the PGA in 2009.

 The park was purchased in 1965 by Thomas A. Brown and his wife, Jessie Boyd Brown, and remained in operation for 10 years.
 The Browns raised their family in a home adjacent to the park.
-As time passed, fewer people visited the park to utilize the grounds and the Browns turned the land to cow pasture before ceasing use altogether.
+As time passed, fewer people visited the park and the area is now being utilized for livestock grazing.